• Skip to primary navigation

 There are many theories about the origin of the tres leches cake.
 One of the more likely ones is that the inspiration came from England in the Middle Ages.

-Trifle cakes were popular, and tres leches is technically a trifle.
-Using a liquid to soak an old cake was used as a way to save food and repurpose those that had gone stale.
+Trifle cakes were popular, and tres leches are technically a trifle.
+Using a liquid to soak an old cake was a common practice to save food and repurpose stale cakes.

-While there isn’t a consensus, lots of people associate tres leches with Nicaragua.
+While there isn’t a consensus, many people associate tres leches with Nicaragua.
 This makes a lot of sense because Nicaragua was colonized by–you guessed it–England.
 Spain was there first on the west coast, and just a few years later, the English made their way to the east coast.

-As was common in the days of colonization, it was followed by a period of culinary experimentation where immigrants attempted to make their favorite dishes from home using only the local ingredients they had available.
+As was common in the days of colonization, it was followed by a period of culinary experimentation, during which immigrants attempted to make their favorite dishes from home using only the local ingredients they had available.

-Condensed milk came out in the 1850s and evaporated milk was created in the 1870s.
-It is rumored that a tres leches recipe was pasted on the back of the evaporated milk cans and sales took off (likely sometime in the early 1900s).
+Condensed milk was introduced in the 1850s, and evaporated milk was created in the 1870s.
+It is rumored that a tres leches recipe was pasted on the back of the evaporated milk cans, and sales took off (likely sometime in the early 1900s).

-It’s called the “three milks” cake because of the addition of evaporated milk, sweetened condensed, and heavy cream.
-This mixture poured over the baked cake creates a sweet, moist and creamy result that is exceptionally decadent.
+It’s called the “three milks” cake because it contains evaporated milk, sweetened condensed milk, and heavy cream.
+This mixture is poured over the baked cake, creating a sweet, moist, and creamy result that is exceptionally decadent.

 🥘 Ingredients